shuky-shukrun/many-forms/README.md

 This project is separated to two part, the first one design for very specific task, and the second is more general.

 ### Scrap it!
-The first part is a small python script (just scrapSelenium.py file) witch made to scrap data from https://info.braude.ac.il/yedion/fireflyweb.aspx
+The first part is a small python script (just scrapSelenium.py file) witch made to scrap data from [Yedion Website](https://info.braude.ac.il/yedion/fireflyweb.aspx)
 The idea is make a csv file with the details of all the courses in a given semester at [Ort Braude Collage of Engineering](https://w3.braude.ac.il).
 Once we have this file, we can create a surveys system, using the second part of this project.